Summer Doctoral Institute Application Process

 - Submit a CV

-- Submit a Statement of Research Interests
+- Submit a statement of research interests

-- Submit a Letter of Recommendation
+- Submit a letter of recommendation

 After applications are received, a committee will select the top candidates and their profiles will be sent for review to the GW professors listed in the applications.
 Based on feedback from the GW professors, the committee will perform the final matching of doctoral students and mentors.

 Once the selected applicants have been matched with faculty mentors, notification of acceptance to the program will be sent by e-mail.
 The selected applicants collaborate with their assigned faculty mentors to complete project proposal contracts.
 The contracts will be sent by e-mail along with the selection notification.
-Contracts must meet the objectives of the Summer Doctoral Institute and be consistent with GW-CIBER theme of Institutions, Policies, and Development in International Business.
+Contracts must meet the objectives of the Summer Doctoral Institute and be consistent with GW-CIBER theme of Institutions, Inclusive Globalization and U.S. Competitiveness .

 The selected candidates and their mentors communicate via long-distance methods to begin research project (such as making a reading list, performing literature review, determining possible data sources and methods for testing.

 Upon their arrival students meet with their peers and faculty mentors and get introduced to the program.
 Within the first week the students give a 30-minute presentation on their chosen research topic.
 Throughout the duration of the program, students live in GW campus housing, network and establish bonds as they interact in a variety of scholarly and social activities, and explore all that the city has to offer.
 Towards the end of the doctoral institute, the students will deliver a 60-minute presentation on the results of their projects.

-- By December 31, 2018
+- By December 31, 2020: Working Papers Finalized